On the Computability of Measures of Regular Sets of Infinite Trees: What does the formula Phi d-1 do?

 Dually, if $F$ is descending on $A$ then, for all $\vtau\in A$,

 \end{lemma}

-A proof of this lemma follows from the fact that $F$ is ascending (resp.~descending) on $A$, and thus the operation $\lor$ (resp.~$\land$) on the last coordinate of the argument of $\phi$ boils down to taking the least (resp.~greatest) fixed point which is ${\geq}$ (resp.~${\leq}$) $\tau_n$.
-A complete.
+A proof of this lemma follows from the fact that $F$ is ascending (resp.~descending) on~$A$, and thus the operation $\lor$ (resp.~$\land$) on the first coordinate of the argument of $\phi$ boils down to taking the least (resp.~greatest) fixed point which is ${\geq}$ (resp.~${\leq}$) $\tau_n$.

 \begin{proof} Let us concentrate on the case when $F$ is ascending on $A$; the case of descending $F$ is symmetric.
-Fix some $\vtau\in A$ and denote $\sigma=\mu y_n.\phi(\tau_1,\ldots,\tau_{n-1},\tau_n{\lor}y_n)$.
+Fix some $\vtau\in A$ and denote $\sigma=\mu y_n.\,\phi(y_n{\lor}\tau_n,\tau_{n+1},\ldots,\tau_{d-1})$.
 First, by \cref{lem:lim-as-iteration} we have $(\limU{F})(\vtau)=F^\infty(\vtau)$.
 Recall the sequence $F^\eta(\vtau)$ used to define $F^\infty(\vtau)$ as $F^{\eta_\infty}(\vtau)$.
 By construction $F^\eta(\vtau)\in A$ and $F^\eta(\vtau)\geq\vtau$ for all ordinals $\eta$.

-First, as in the proof of \cref{ft:stability-in-limit} we can see that $F^\eta(\vtau)_i=\tau_i$ for $i\in\set{1,\dots,n-1}$, for all ordinals $\eta$.
+First, as in the proof of \cref{ft:stability-in-limit}, we can see that $F^\eta(\vtau)_i=\tau_i$ for $i\in\set{n{+}1,\dots,d{-}1}$, for all ordinals $\eta$.

 We now prove by induction on $\eta$ that $F^\eta(\vtau)_n\leq\sigma$.
 For $\eta=0$ we have

 For a~successor ordinal $\eta$ suppose that $F^{\eta-1}(\vtau)_n\leq\sigma$.
 Recalling that $F^{\eta-1}(\vtau)_n\geq\tau_n$, we have